Stepping into the Software 3.0 Era

 Variable

-Just as you guard against OOM crashes, you should anticipate token explosions.
-Before writing "analyze all test files" in CLAUDE.md, picture what that means across 50 test files.
-You don't need exact counts—a rough sense of files and line count is enough.
+Just as you’d try to prevent OOM, token bloat is also something you can anticipate.
+Before writing "analyze all test files" in CLAUDE.md, picture what that instruction looks like across 50 test files.
+You don't need an exact token count, a rough sense of file count and line volume is enough.

-Another way to save tokens: extract deterministic logic into scripts.
+Another way to save on tokens is to offload deterministic logic into scripts.

 # Anti-pattern: LLM re-interprets the convention every time